.. MCP Send Mail

 Inserts into SysEmail will now send mails (stubbed here with a log message).

-Your project already has integration/mcp/mcp_client_executor.py, which processes MCP requests.
+Your project is pre-created with integration/mcp/mcp_client_executor.py, which processes MCP requests.

 MCP Clients accept MCP Requests, invoke the LLM to obtain a series of API calls to run, and runs them.
 For more on MCP, click here.